exercism/website-copy/tracks/python/exercises/hamming/mentoring.md

 ### Problem and challenges

-The solution needs to raise an exception if the lengths are different
+The solution needs to raise an exception if the lengths are different.

 Otherwise, the task is to find the number of differences between two strings of the same size.

 ### Reasonable solutions

-We check the lengths, and then look for differences
+We check the lengths, and then look for differences:

 ```python
 def distance(strand_a, strand_b):